-continued

-Ecology, continued

-ADMISSION

-The Department of Ecology admits a limited number of students into its graduate programs each year.
-Ecology faculty advise an average of four graduate students per tenure track faculty member, with its graduate students comprising 12 percent of all graduate students in the College of Letters and Science.
-Potential students must meet minimum requirements based on their academic performance, graduate record examination (GRE) scores, recommendation letters, relevant experience, and potential for scientific and professional excellence.
-Qualified students must secure a position with a faculty member who agrees to serve as their graduate advisor for their degree.
-Generally, faculty will identify a research project and possible sources of funding, advertise the position in their chosen venue, and review requested application materials.
-Once chosen, faculty invite applicants to apply to The Graduate School at MSU.
-Admissions applications are not considered if submitted without approval by a faculty member.
+ADMISSION Only a limited number of graduate students are admitted to our program each year.
+There is an excellent article written by Dr. Al Zale, Director of the Fishery Cooperative Research Unit, entitled How to Surpass the Competition, which you may find helpful as you think about applying for admission (www.montana.edu/mtcfru/MTCFRU_main/pdfs/zalejob.pdf).
+We accept students into the program based on their academic performance, graduate record examination (GRE) scores, recommendation letters, experience, and potential for scientific and professional excellence.
+Students must meet the minimum entrance requirements to be considered by an advisor.
+Qualified students must secure an agreement from a faculty member who is willing to serve as their major professor or graduate academic advisor.
+We do not accept students into the program unless an advisor has agreed to supervise the student.
+Generally, the major professor will identify a research project and possible sources of funding as part of the admission process.
+We highly recommend that you formally apply only after a faculty member indicates that he or she is willing to serve as your graduate advisor.
+PROGRAM REQUIREMENTS The minimum credit requirement for a master's degree is 30 credits, and at least 20 credits must be from course work other than thesis work.

-PROGRAM REQUIREMENTS

-The minimum credit requirement for a master's degree is 30 credits, and at least 20 credits must be from course work other than thesis work.
 A minimum of 10 thesis credits must be successfully completed.
 The minimum credit requirement for a doctoral degree is 60 credits beyond the bachelor's degree, and at least 42 credits must be from course work other than thesis work.
 A minimum of 18 thesis credits must be successfully completed.
 A maximum of 30 credits from a previously earned Master's degree may be applied toward the 60 credit requirement for a doctoral degree.

-FINANCIAL ASSISTANCE

-Most Ecology graduate students are supported on Graduate Research Assistantships provided by their faculty advisor from grant funds.
+FINANCIAL ASSISTANCE Most Ecology graduate students are supported on Graduate Research Assistantships provided by their faculty advisor from grant funds.
 Assistance is based on individual need, available funding for the project, and agreement between student and advisor.
 A limited number of Graduate Teaching Assistantships are available each academic year and are reflective of departmental teaching needs and financial assistance available.
 Students are chosen the semester before the teaching assistantship.
 In addition to assistantships, the Ecology Department announces a small number of locally-funded scholarships each fall semester, and announces other funding opportunities as they become available throughout the year.

-FACULTY

-DEPARTMENT HEAD

-David Roberts

-PROFESSORS

-- Scott Creel Behavioral endocrinology, conservation biology, population biology, social evolution, biology of carnivores Robert Garrott - Ecology, population dynamics, management - and conservation of mammalian species - Christopher Guy Applied fisheries science, population ecology, predator-prey interactions, fisheries management - Andrew Hansen Landscape ecology and management, land use effects on biodiversity, sustaining greater park ecosystems, conservation biology

-Steven Kalinowski - Conservation and evolutionary genetics Thomas McMahon - Wild trout management, fish-habitat

-- relationships, winter ecology, conservation biology of salmonids - David Roberts Vegetation ecology, ecological modeling, multivariate analysis of ecological data - Jay Rotella Ecology, population dynamic, habitat relationships, management of vertebrate species Alexander Zale - Aquatic wild life management and ecology
+FACULTY DEPARTMENT HEAD David Roberts PROFESSORS Scott Creel - Behavioral endocrinology, conservation biology, population biology, social evolution, biology of carnivores Robert Garrott - Ecology, population dynamics, management and conservation of mammalian species Christopher Guy - Applied fisheries science, population ecology, predator-prey interactions, fisheries management Andrew Hansen - Landscape ecology and management, land use effects on biodiversity, sustaining greater park ecosystems, conservation biology Steven Kalinowski - Conservation and evolutionary genetics Thomas McMahon - Wild trout management, fish-habitat relationships, winter ecology, conservation biology of salmonids David Roberts - Vegetation ecology, ecological modeling, multivariate analysis of ecological data Jay Rotella - Ecology, population dynamic, habitat relationships, management of vertebrate species Alexander Zale - Aquatic wild life management and ecology ASSOCIATE PROFESSORS Wyatt Cross - Aquatic ecosystem ecology, food-web ecology, global change Andrea Litt - Effects of human activities on wildlife including invasive species, disturbance, and land use; restoration ecology; quantitative ecology ASSISTANT PROFESSORS Laura Burkle - Community ecology; plant-animal interactions; pollination ecology; effects of natural & anthropogenic disturbances; conservation Wyatt Cross - Aquatic ecosystem ecology, food-web ecology, global change Jia Hu - Plant physiological ecology, quantifying climate change impacts, isotope biogeochemistry, ecohydrology Ben Poulter - Terrestrial ecosystem modeling, carbon cycle, disturbance, land cover and climate change impacts

-ASSOCIATE PROFESSORS

-- Wyatt Cross Aquatic ecosystem ecology, food-web ecology, global change - Andrea Litt Effects of human activities on wildlife including invasive species, disturbance, and land use; restoration ecology; quantitative ecology

-ASSISTANT PROFESSORS

-- Lindsey Albertson Freshwater organism ecology and physical stream geomorphology; feedbacks between animals and sediment erosion; impacts of changing flow regimes and species invasions on ecogeomorphic linkages. - Laura Burkle Community ecology; plant-animal interactions; pollination ecology; effects of natural & anthropogenic disturbances; conservation - Jia Hu Plant physiological ecology, quantifying climate change impacts, isotope biogeochemistry, ecohydrology - Ben Poulter Terrestrial ecosystem modeling, carbon cycle, disturbance, land cover and climate change impacts